aliceliveprojects/WildLoggingDBParent/README.md

 The Postgres database must model these, using tables.

-We'll do this, using 3 tables: a `Things` table, an `Events` table, and a `ThingsEvents` table.
-This last table joins joins events to things, so we can look up all sighting events of a particular thing.
+We'll do this, using 2 tables: a `Things` table, an `Events` table, Just as it was in the RESTlet storage.

 ### UUIDs

 A [UUID](https://www.uuidgenerator.net/version4) is a [Universally Unique Identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier).
-We use UUIDs to index each row in a table.
+We use UUIDs to index each row in a table, in an `id` column.

 First things first, we need to set up our database to use them.